Next page

 Grijalva talks about how her work in Teen Court inspired her to run for a seat on the TUSD school board and discusses her first campaign.

-In this clip, Grijalva talks about being a Latina elected officials and how her gender positionality and culture have affected her approach to leadership.
+In this clip, Grijalva talks about being a Latina elected official and how her gender positionality and culture have affected her approach to leadership.

-Adelita Grijalva’s 20 years of service on the TUSD Governing Board.
+Collage reflecting Grijalva’s 20 years of service on the TUSD Governing Board

 Heat Ordinance in Pima County.